 We know how to extend our microbiome already — real food eaters have been saying this for years.

-Of critical importance is the addition of fermented foods and beverages that add strains of bacteria and yeasts.
+Of critical importance is the addition of fermented foods and beverages that add the beneficial ferments produced by the bacteria.

 While it can take a little time to get used to eating and drinking all the different cultures, it is a good course of action to introduce new cultured products as you move along on your health journey.